 Several medications alter the pH level of the stomach.
 Your doctor may choose to perform the test with or without acid-blocking medications.
-Your doctor would like you to continue your medications.
+Your doctor would like you to stop your medications.
+The medications listed below will need to be stopped prior to the test (other medications may be continued).
+Your test will need to be rescheduled if these medications are not stopped.